-Have anyone ever spontaneously decided to write a novel?
+Have you ever spontaneously decided to write a novel?

-Even acknowledging it on here still seems faintly ridiculous, but I was turning thirty and it got me thinking about what I'd achieved so far in life (you know, in the way only a scary milestone can do).
+Even acknowledging it here still seems ridiculous, but I was turning thirty and it got me thinking about what I'd achieved so far in life (in the way only a scary milestone can do).

 When it first occurred to me to try writing a novel (in a kebab shop, at precisely 22:05 on the 2nd of October, 2019) I realised there were several ideas I'd been thinking about already.
 The catalyst was actually an old saying I must have heard repeated a million times;

 "There's a time and a place for everything."

 It's an old proverb, usually interpreted as meaning "Different things are appropriate on different occasions".
-Variations of the saying have been attributed to Benjamin Franklin and can be found as far back as the Old Testament.
+Variations of the saying have been attributed to Benjamin Franklin and can be found as far back as the Old Testament (apparently).

 I couldn't help but imagine what it would mean to take the saying literally.
-Like what if there really was a time and a place for everything.
+What if there really was a time and a place for everything.
 What would that be like, and how would it work?

 "Who decides the time and place?"